Ojay97-hub/The-Winchester/README.md

 - The contrasting and punchy styling resembles one that is contemporary and modern, and is something you could find in a trendy food market that happens to sells craft beer.

 - The food and drink was thematically suited to zombies and shaun of the dead.
 This would come as expected, given it is advertised as a Shaun of the dead themed pub experience.
 The names are original and quirky.
+That could be fun for the users to read and start to feel immersed into the zombie universe.

 ### ABOUT

 ![about page](assets/readmeimages/about.jpeg)

 - The about page has your basic info required to allow the users to 1.
 Know the location 2. know the trading times 3.
 Have some background context regarding its purpose 4.
 See a video giving even more context of what the pub is based on for users who may not be well accustomed to the movie.
+- It is simple for now but there is lots of room for further development.

 ![head chef](assets/readmeimages/head-chef-2.jpeg)